andrewcooke/choochoo/docs/data-model.md

 these Activities, Topics and Monitor are stored in **ActivityJournal**, **TopicJournal** and **MonitorJournal**.

-Every Source has an associated time - this is also the time for the statistic.

 ## Implementation

 ### Inheritance

 The use of inheritance in the database schema is driven by the need to balance flexibility - a variety of different types and structures - with "freshness" - it must be simple to "expire" stale data.
 The former pushes towards many types; the latter towards few types connected by "on delete cascade".
 Inheritance resolves this conflict by associating multiple types with a single (base) table.

 For more details on inheritance and the SQLAlchemy approach used, please see [Joined Table Inheritance](https://docs.sqlalchemy.org/en/latest/orm/inheritance.html#joined-table-inheritance) in the SQLAlchemy docs.

 Two inheritance hierarchies are used, for Source and StatisticJournal.
-In both cases the structure is very simple, with all concrete classes being direct children of the base.
+In both cases the structure is relatively simple, with all concrete classes being direct children of the base.

-Source has four children: Interval, ActivityJournal, TopicJournal and **Constant** (arbitrary values entered by the user, but not on a scheduled basis - FTHR, for example).
+Source has eight children: Interval, ActivityJournal, TopicJournal, **Constant** (arbitrary values entered by the user, but not on a scheduled basis - FTHR, for example), MonitorJournal, **SegmentJournal** (used to identify segments), **CompositeJournal** (used to identify derived statistics from multiple sources), and **DummySource** (used to avoid race conditions when loading data from multiple threads).

 StatisticJournal has three children: **StatisticJournalInteger**, **StatisticJournalFloat** and **StatisticJournalText** - used for